afieldi/2018-Riot-API-Challenge/README.md

 # Conclusion

 Expanding upon Clubs is something that we both feel is something that should be done.
 This project is simply our image of that future.
-Whether it takes this form or not, if Riot does end up expanding upon the vision of clubs it is something that we think everyone should be excited about.
+Whether it takes this form or not, if Riot does end up expanding upon the vision of Clubs it is something that we think everyone should be excited about.

 Thank you for taking the time to look through our project!